ThisTestUser/Docs/ClientStuff.md

 down (e.g. not setting range to 6 blocks), KillauraLegit will be detected **no slower** than if you use Killaura.

+Why?

+KillauraLegit's facing and hitting methods are pretty much idential to Killaura's, with the exception of the things mentioned above.
+KillauraLegit is just as prone to the exploits that AAC uses to catch Killauras.

 ###SafeWalk and FastPlace vs ScaffoldWalk

 Truth is, if you compare the speed of this on NCP servers, ScaffoldWalk will only be **slightly** faster.